This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Pouring lemon herb tahini over a salad.

-This tahini sauce works well as a dip, a salad dressing, or a healthy substitute for mayonnaise in your sandwiches.
+This tahini sauce works well as a dip, a salad dressing, or a substitute for mayonnaise in your sandwiches.
 It also pairs well with grilled vegetables, roasted potatoes, and our kofta sandwiches.

 Why This Lemon Herb Tahini Recipe Works